JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/how-to-avoid-over-reliance-on-mpsc/index.md

 The astute among you might notice the `clippy::await_holding_lock` above.
 This is because we are using `std::sync::Mutex` instead of `tokio::sync::Mutex` &mdash; this is fine as we are actually not holding the lock across an `await` point due to the explicit `drop` call.
 Initially I had used `tokio::sync::Mutex`; the performance was significantly worse.
 About ≈25x worse as you'll see further on.
 You can find the profiling results in the appendix below.

 This is a critical point to understand when using `std::sync::Mutex` in an async context, as it can lead to deadlocks if not handled correctly.
-As a rule of thumb, always use the `std::sync::Mutex` first, and only switch to `tokio::sync::Mutex` if you need to.
+As a rule of thumb, I always use `std::sync::Mutex` first, and only switch to `tokio::sync::Mutex` when absolutely necessary.

 ## Results

 > **Note** — the server buffer size is set to 65536 bytes, high enough that it should not cause any backpressure on the client.
 These benchmarks were run on an AMD Ryzen 9 5900HS/NVIDIA 3080 with 32GB of memory.

-Running a number of benchmarks reveals provides us with some insights.
+Running a number of benchmarks provides us with some helpful insights.
 The graph below is in log scale, across benchmarks using `mpsc`, tokio's `Mutex`, and `std::sync::Mutex`.

 ![](./std__sync__mutex_vs_mpsc_mean_log_scale.png)

 At very small numbers of workers, the `std::sync::Mutex` implementation is slower than the `mpsc` implementation.
 This is likely due to the overhead of the `Mutex` itself.
-However, as the number of workers increases, the `std::sync::Mutex` implementation quickly outperforms the `mpsc` implementation.
+As the number of workers increases, the `std::sync::Mutex` implementation quickly outperforms the `mpsc` implementation.

 I added another benchmark using tokio's `Mutex` to see how it would compare.
 The result trajectory was what I expected, but the magnitude was really surprising.
 Simply using the _"wrong"_ mutex implementation  can erase all performance gains.

 ## Concluding thoughts

 There are still a few more things to explore here.
-For starters, there are definitely some more optimisations to be had depending on the data within our workloads.
+For starters, there are definitely some more optimisations to be had depending on the shape and size of our data.
 Another alternative is looking to remove `Mutex` entirely in favor of [`AtomicPtr`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicPtr.html).
 This would allow us to avoid the contention of the `Mutex` entirely but requires some more non-trivial engineering.

 Additionally I would like to extend these benchmarks to include validation checks to make sure that each implementation is actually sending the number of messages it should be sending.